 Chicago Rear-End Accident FAQ

 In many rear-end crashes, the trailing driver is presumed to be at fault because drivers are expected to maintain a safe following distance.
-But fault can still be disputed depending on how the crash happened.
+But fault can still be disputed depending on how the crash happened, whether there was a sudden stop, whether multiple vehicles were involved, or whether another driver contributed to the collision.

-The value of a rear-end case depends on the injuries, treatment, lost income, pain and suffering, and available insurance coverage.
+The value of a rear-end case depends on the injuries, treatment, lost income, pain and suffering, fault, and available insurance coverage.
+Some cases involve short-term soft tissue injuries.
+Others involve injections, surgery, permanent restrictions, or serious wage loss.

 Yes.
-Even crashes with limited visible vehicle damage can cause real neck injuries, back strain, soft tissue damage, headaches, and other symptoms that worsen over time.
+Even crashes with limited visible vehicle damage can cause real neck injuries, back strain, shoulder injuries, headaches, nerve symptoms, and symptoms that worsen over time.
+The value depends on the medical proof, treatment, and how the injury affects daily life.

 Insurance companies often use “soft tissue” as a way to minimize real injuries.
-The key issue is not the label — it is how the crash affected your body, what treatment you needed, and how well the medical records document those symptoms.
+The key issue is not the label.
+The key issue is how the crash affected your body, what treatment you needed, whether symptoms continued, and how well the medical records document those symptoms.

 Not always.
-But you should strongly consider legal help if you were injured, missed work, have ongoing symptoms, or were offered a settlement before the full extent of the injuries became clear.
+But you should strongly consider legal help if you were injured, missed work, have ongoing symptoms, needed an MRI, injections, or surgery, are being blamed for the crash, or were offered a settlement before the full extent of the injuries became clear.

 Talk to a Chicago rear-end accident lawyer about your case

 McHargue & Jones offers free consultations for people injured in Chicago rear-end crashes.
-We will review your situation, explain your legal options under Illinois law, and help you understand what a fair settlement may look like.
+We will review your situation, medical treatment, insurance coverage, fault issues, and settlement value.
+Se habla español.